 - executive remuneration, including remuneration packages for senior management;

 - the structure of the remuneration of Executive Directors, Non-executive Directors, the Chairperson and, where applicable, Board Committee members;

-- the design of Executive incentives, inclusive of the Board criteria on which performance-related elements are based with regard to the trading period, if applicable; and
+- the design of executive incentives, including the Board criteria on which performance-related elements are based with regard to the trading period, if applicable; and

 - senior employee recruitment, retention and termination.

-The Committee has to ensure that there is a formal, transparent and objective method to support recommendations to shareholders regarding Director remuneration packages, including pension benefits.
+The Committee has to ensure that there is a formal, transparent and objective method to support recommendations to shareholders regarding remuneration packages for Directors, including pension benefits.
 It also has to ensure that the fees paid to Non-executive Directors are a fair reflection of the contribution they make to the Company.
-This requires that the Committee advise on and monitor a suitable performance-related formula, inclusive of the Board criteria on which performance- related elements are based.
-The Committee separates the review and recommendation of Non-executive fees from the review and recommendation of Executive remuneration, each with its own motivation and basis for the recommendation.
+This requires the Committee to advise on and monitor a suitable performance-related formula, including the Board criteria on which performance-related elements are based.
+The Committee separates the review and recommendation of non-executive fees from the review and recommendation of executive remuneration, each with its own motivation and basis for the recommendation.

 Benefits provide security for employees and their families and include membership of a retirement fund and a medical aid scheme to which contributions are made.
 The retirement fund is a defined contribution fund.
 Other benefits include – where appropriate – a company car, housing, cellphone and beer allowances.

 Short-term Incentive Scheme